 He will catch up with his friends later, and we confidently follow him.
 We zigzag through the quarter, and then all of a sudden he stops, with a service-minded expression on his face and an accompanying slight bow.
 It appears that we are just in front of our hotel or ryokan Edoya, named after the ancient Tokyo: Edo.

 The host welcomes us in the small reception.
 With an accommodating attitude he immediately makes us feel at home.
-He may be a bit reserved at first sight, but behind his modest conduct he reveals a cordial mind and shows sincere interest in us.
+He may be a bit reserved at first sight, but behind his modest conduct he reveals a cordial mind.

 During the short check-in process we get a chance to see both rigorous Japanese etiquette as well as distinct politeness.
-Slightly bowing he returns our credit card with both hands.
+Slightly bowing, he returns my credit card with both hands.
 In our conversation, while taking us to our room, he explains about the place and the amenities.
 We listen carefully since it is definitely not a Western hotel, and the facilities reflect the Japanese culture.

-There is a guest lounge with small tables and Western chairs, as well as a Japanese low-table living room with a tatami mat floor and Japanese decorations.
-Additionally, the ryokan features a pleasant roof garden for beautiful days!
+There is a guest lounge with small tables and Western chairs, as well as a Japanese tatami mat-covered low-table living room with Japanese decor.
+Moreover, the ryokan features a pleasant roof garden for beautiful days!

 The ryokans go back to the 8th century as the prevailing type of lodging and have existed ever since as conventional accommodation in the country.
 However, today they tend to be more frequent in the rural areas of Japan, since the Western hotel culture in general has outcompeted the original ryokans in the cities.

-Our hotel room has tatami mats on the entire floor.
-The futons lie side by side directly on the tatami floor.
-Opposite we have a low table with legless chairs around.
+Our hotel room features tatami mats on the entire floor.
+The futons are arranged side by side directly on the tatami floor.
+Opposite, we have a low table with legless chairs around.
 They are astonishingly comfortable to sit on – despite what we initially imagine.

 We sleep on customary futons with long, rectangular pillows stuffed with rice or pearls to the extent that they are unbelievably hard.
 Our immediate impression is therefore that they must be inconvenient and unpleasant to sleep on.
 Nevertheless, we wake up the next morning deeply puzzled that we have slept so well.
 Apparently they adapt to the individual shape, modelling the face as a mold which results in a terrific sleep!